 The struggle to support your company’s goals, cut costs, and create value while minimizing risk exposure is one familiar to procurement professionals.
 Strategic and tactical sourcing both play important parts in successful supply chain and relationship management, but the latter doesn’t always get its due.

-Priorities, processes, and plans vary, and procurement isn’t a one-size-fits-all endeavour.
-Understanding the capabilities and limitations of tactical sourcing can help you integrate it more effectively into your procurement process, and improve the agility and overall productivity of your purchasing organisation.
+Priorities, processes, and plans vary, and procurement isn’t a one-size-fits-all endeavor.
+Understanding the capabilities and limitations of tactical sourcing can help you integrate it more effectively into your procurement process, and improve the agility and overall productivity of your purchasing organization.

 Comparing Strategic and Tactical Sourcing

 While they take very different approaches, both strategic and tactical sourcing strategies support your company’s needs through the procurement process and supply chain management.

 Built on a comprehensive and long-term system of processes, strategic sourcing is used by procurement departments to support current and future business objectives.
 Focused on slashing costs and reducing total cost of ownership (TCO) while driving risk as low as possible, this sourcing process combines enterprise-wide ambitions with procurement-specific continuous process improvement.